Skip to main content

 2) Lease of real property for a term shorter than 30 days is permitted.

 l.
 Professional Credentials.
 Per 5 USC 5757, an agency may use appropriated funds or funds otherwise available to the agency to pay for expenses for employees to obtain professional credentials, including expenses for professional accreditation, state-imposed and professional licenses, and professional certification; and examinations to obtain such credentials.
-The authority under subsection (a) may not be exercised on behalf of any employee occupying or seeking to qualify for appointment to any position that is excepted from the competitive service because of the confidential, policy-determining, policy-making, or policy-advocating character of the position.
+The authority under subsection

-m.
+n.
 Subscriptions.
 Advance payment is authorized in 31 USC 3324(d)(2) for “charges for a publication printed or recorded in any way for the auditory or visual use of the agency.”
-Cardholders must retain the renewal notice or a statement that reflects the beginning and ending date of the subscription service.
-Cardholders must purchase mission-related subscriptions to magazines, journals, and technical data in the name of the agency only rather than in the name of an individual employee.
+CHs must retain the renewal notice or a statement that reflects the beginning and ending date of the subscription service.
+CHs must purchase mission-related subscriptions to magazines, journals, and technical data in the name of the agency only rather than in the name of an individual employee.
 Advance payments are authorized for subscriptions to prevent disruptions in service.
 Subscriptions must not have an automatic renewal at the end of the subscription period.
 Before leaving their role, CHs should notify their BO and A/OPC so that the subscription may be cancelled or transferred to another account as appropriate.

-n.
+o.
 Tires.
 Cardholders may use FedMall’s Global Tires Program contract.

-o.
+q.
 Vehicle-related expenses.
 These expenses are generally paid with the travel or fleet cards.
-CHs may use GPC if paying with travel or fleet card is inappropriate, e.g., NAF and Air Force vehicles.
+CHs may use GPC when the travel or fleet card is inappropriate, e.g., NAF and Air Force vehicles.
+Use of the GPC to purchase repairs on GSA fleet-operated vehicles is prohibited.

 14-5.
 Split Purchases